The Hon David Pisoni MP, Minister for Innovation and Skills

 To ensure South Australians are ready for the jobs that will flow from these industries, we are building a stronger and more stable training sector that gives students the foundation for real careers and better aligns training with industry needs.

-The Marshall Liberal Government is creating a pro-business environment that supports jobs, growth and industry development.
+The South Australian Government is creating a pro-business environment that supports jobs, growth and industry development.

 South Australia’s eight Industry Skills Councils have been established and are providing advice to the government on industry training needs.